Even with mailboxes available for many addresses, a lot of people and businesses seeking to rent PO boxes for multiple reasons.

 A PO Box or Post Office Box is a rented mailbox at the Post Office; it is managed by USPS and is a place where you can receive mail and packages (depending on your PO Box size).

 There are over 30,000 Post Offices in the United States.
-Many people rent PO Boxes because it’s convenience in receiving mail, especially if you live in a remote area where mail isn’t delivered or travel a lot.
+Many people rent PO Boxes because it’s convenient in receiving mail, especially if you live in a remote area where mail isn’t delivered or travel a lot.

 How do PO Boxes work?